 Check the condition of the pistons and piston rings, grind the valves.

-Low charge air pressure:
+Low boost air pressure:

-Tighten connections, replace gaskets if necessary.
+Tighten the connections, replace the gaskets if necessary.

-- turbocharger rotor sticking;
+- turbocharger rotor seizure;

-Replace turbocharger.
+Replace the turbocharger.

 Clean the pipelines, remove the turbocharger, and remove deposits from the flow parts.